 The Met will soon expand its holdings of historical Native American art with the promised gift of the Charles and Valerie Diker Collection, which is currently on display in the American Wing in Gallery 746.

-Another American Wing favorite is Madame X by John Singer Sargent, one of The Met’s most iconic images.
+A favorite in the American Wing is Madame X by John Singer Sargent, one of The Met’s most iconic images.
 Sargent’s 1883–84 portrait of Madame Pierre Gautreau originally showed the right strap of her gown slipping from her shoulder.
 After the painting caused a scandal at the 1884 Paris Salon, Sargent repainted the strap and kept the canvas for 30 years before selling it to The Met.
 His subject’s arresting pallor and confident stance continue to capture viewers’ attention today.

-Whether your taste runs to hand-stitched quilts, Louis C. Tiffany stained glass, or magnificent Hudson River School paintings, you’ll find endless treasures to admire and learn about in the American Wing.
+Whether your taste runs to hand-stitched quilts and embroidered samplers, Louis C. Tiffany stained glass, or magnificent Hudson River School paintings, you’ll find endless treasures to admire and learn about in the American Wing.
 And you can find products inspired by some of the artworks mentioned above (and other patriotic items) in The Met Store by shopping here.
 Happy July 4th!